Gowiem/terraform-workshops/terraform-fundamentals/exercises/02/README.md

 ```

 One of init's jobs here is to ensure that it downloads the necessary providers to the `.terraform` directory
 locally so that further plans and applies can use it.
+We'll get into providers later in the course.

+## Ways to pass variable values to Terraform

 ### tfvars file